-Check out this Chevy Traverse vs. Honda Pilot comparison, created by our team at Baierl Chevrolet, to learn which one is right for you!
+Check out this Chevy Traverse vs. Honda Pilot comparison created by our team at Baierl Chevrolet to learn which one is right for you!

 Of course, performance prowess does not start and end with the engine.
 SUVs drivers craving big adventures on- and off-road need to look carefully at drivetrain options as well.

 Speaking of that Tow/Haul mode, there’s a good chance you might want to do a bit of towing with your new ride.
-Whether you want to take your boat to the lake on warm spring weekends or haul your snowmobiles out to the family cabin during the winter months, you need a tough hauler on your side.
+Whether you want to take your boat to the lake on warm spring weekends or haul your snowmobiles out to the family cabin during the winter months, you need a tough hauler by your side.

 However, you might find that the Traverse offers more features specifically designed for towing convenience.

 Despite those impressive hauling capabilities, not all cargo can be hitched to the rear of your vehicle.
 For luggage and other small personal items, you need ample cargo room behind the third row too.

-Behind its third row, the Honda Pilot offers 16.5 cubic feet.
+Behind its third row, the Honda Pilot offers 18.5 cubic feet.
 While fairly spacious, it falls short of the 23 cubic feet found behind the third row of the Chevy Traverse.
 You can squeeze in some extra pieces of luggage here during your next big road trip.

 Awareness is the real key to staying safe out on the open road.
 Even so, while you may be an extremely conscientious driver, having an extra set of eyes out there can only make things safer.
 Thus, both SUVs offer available driver-assistive safety features that can help predict when a collision might occur and act autonomously to stop it.

-While driver-assistive features are present in each vehicle, only the Traverse offers a comprehensive solution for post-collision aid.
-In the event that you do end up in an accident, Chevy provides OnStar® & Chevrolet Connected Services for emergency post-accident support.
+While driver-assistive systems are present in each vehicle, only the Traverse offers a comprehensive solution for post-collision aid.
+In the event that you do end up in an accident, Chevy provides standard OnStar® & Chevrolet Connected Services for emergency post-accident support.
 This feature will help you get in touch with road-side services and draw first responders to your location right away.

-Against the Chevy Traverse, the 2020 Honda Pilot manages to put up a good fight.
+Against the Chevy Traverse, the 2022 Honda Pilot manages to put up a good fight.
 However, when it comes to sheer power and convenient technologies, it simply ends up falling short.

-Wexford, Pittsburgh, and Cranberry Township drivers who want a superior SUV can check out the 2020 Traverse.
-Contact the Baierl Chevrolet team to schedule your test drive today!
+Wexford, Pittsburgh, and Cranberry Township, Pennsylvania, drivers who want a superior SUV can check out the 2022 Traverse.